 Officers at the Crestview Police Department know many local families are struggling financially.
 Financial hardships can especially become evident during the holidays.
 The agency’s Cops For Kids program provides new, age-appropriate unwrapped toys for children between the ages of 2 through 16.

 Applications may be downloaded from this page, or obtained in person at the Police Department lobby window 24 hours a day at 201 Stillwell Blvd. in the Whitehurst Municipal Building.
-Applications are also available at City Hall.
+Applications are also available at City Hall and the Crestview Public Library.

 Officers Hulion and Kimmons welcome donations of cash or new, unused, unwrapped toys.
-Donations may be brought to the Police Department, or dropped off at area Dollar General stores in Crestview (except the location by Tractor Supply), Baker and Holt; the Crestview Walgreen’s; Allen Turner Chevrolet or City Hall.
+Donations may be brought to the Police Department, Crestview Public Library, or dropped off at area Dollar General stores in Crestview (except the location by Tractor Supply), Laurel Hill, Baker and Holt; the Crestview Walgreen’s; Allen Turner Chevrolet or City Hall.
 Cash donations must be given directly to police officers.

 For a donation box for your business, contact Crestview Police Community Services officers at the numbers below.